 The University of California, Irvine is a contender for having one of the strongest education graduate programs in the state.
 The school confers the MAT, a program that has been created to offer students both a graduate degree as well as an apprenticeship to help them prepare to become teachers.
 This school is headquartered in Irvine, California, and holds regional accreditation by the WASC.

 The MAT program features both Single Subject and Multiple Subject Credentials.
 Both are accredited by the California Department of Education and will lead to licensure to teach in the state of California.
 Students can earn the degree and the license in as little as 14 months with full-time study.
+This program requires a minimum of 82 quarter credits for graduation.
+The apprenticeship and a capstone is also required.
+Sample courses include:

 The program also offers students the chance to take part in a one-year apprenticeship at a public school where they can practice the concepts and theories learned in the classroom.
 Students divide their time between the college and the classroom while completing the degree.
 It’s therefore suggested that students do not take on any full-time work.